+Platinum

-Level Waste Reduction Activities Reported Platinum The city's website provides information to residents about how to stop receiving unwanted junk mail, www.moorparkca.gov/175/Reduce-Junk-Mail.
-The City of Moorpark's Resolution 2012-3091 contains Policy 7.7: Waste Reduction and Recycled Content Product Procurement Practices, is distributed to all city employees.
-Policy 7.7 asks that all city employees to adopt sustainability practices at their workplaces such as reduce energy usage, practice waste reduction techniques, and minimize use of disposables.
-For more than ten years, city employees have been recycling paper waste at their desk.
-The city includes information about recycling opportunities on the agency's website, https://www.moorparkca.gov/469/Recycling.
-2016
+4. The city's website provides information to residents about how to stop receiving unwanted junk mail.

+- 5. The city's Waste Reduction and Recycled Content Product Procurement Practices is distributed to all city employees.
+It asks that all city employees adopt sustainability practices at their workplaces, such as reduce energy usage, practice waste reduction techniques, and minimize use of disposables. - 6.
+The city includes information about recycling opportunities on the agency's website.

-Climate-friendly Purchasing Activity
+Climate-friendly Purchasing Activities

-Level Climate-Friendly Activity Reported Silver The City of Moorpark's Resolution 2012-3091 contains Policy 7.7: Waste Reduction and Recycled Content Product Procurement Practices, which directs that the city to purchase reuseable, recyclable, and recycled products whenever possible.
-2016
+1. The Waste Reduction and Recycled Content Product Procurement Practices directs the city to purchase reusable, recyclable, and recycled products whenever possible.

-Level Climate-Friendly Activities Reported Gold Policy 7.7 calls for all departments to review their purchasing practices and encourages the practice of not purchasing new materials, such as office supplies and furniture, through the reuse of existing items in surplus when appropriate and feasible.
-Achievements relating to Policy 7.7 are reported to the City of Moorpark City Council on an bi-annual basis as part of the city's Sustainability Report.
-The bi-annual Sustainability Report is also posted on the city's website, www.moorparkca.gov/DocumentCenter/View/2265.
-2016
+- 2. The policy also calls for all departments to review their purchasing practices and encourages the practice of not purchasing new materials, such as office supplies and furniture, through the reuse of existing items in surplus when appropriate and feasible. - 3.
+Achievements relating to the policy are reported to the city council on a bi-annual basis as part of the city's Sustainability Report.

-Level Climate-Friendly Activities Reported Platinum The city considers efficient transportation methods when purchasing goods and services, such as using local vendors and or locally produced goods to reduce greenhouse gas emissions.
-The city has reviewed current purchasing practices to identify possible green procurement opportunities.
+- 4. The city considers efficient transportation methods when purchasing goods and services, such as using local vendors and/or locally produced goods to reduce GHG emissions. - 5.
+The city has reviewed current purchasing practices to identify possible green procurement opportunities. - 6.
 The city considers life cycle pricing to ensure that the maintenance, operating, insurance, disposal, and replacement cost of producers or services are considered when evaluating purchase options.
-2016

-Renewable Energy and Low-Carbon Fuels Activity
+Renewable Energy and Low-Carbon Fuels Activities

-Level Renewable Energy and Low Carbon Fuels Activity Reported Silver 1.
-The city converted four city buses from diesel to CNG fuel.
+1. The city converted four city buses from diesel to CNG fuel.
 As a result, the city trained agency fleet mechanics to service alternative fuel vehicles.
-2016